gkobilansky/headline-tester/PLAN.md

 ## Phase 4: Config, Token Flow & Controls

 ### Overview
-Stub token validation, pass config into the widget, and wire basic `postMessage` handshake.
+Stub token validation, hydrate the widget with server-provided config (including any active experiment shell), and harden the `postMessage` handshake so loader-driven reveals and future controls stay reliable.

 ### Changes Required: